It’s hard to imagine your dog can get lost, but unfortunately, it happens. Read on to learn all the reasons why you should microchip your dog.

-Better Access.
-The main microchip manufacturers in the US now offer universal microchip readers to humane societies and shelters for free.
+The main microchip manufacturers in the U.S. now offer universal microchip readers to humane societies and shelters for free.
 This ensures that your dog’s information can be accessed, regardless of the chip brand you had implanted.

-Easy to Update.
 If you move or change your contact information, just update your pet’s information via the online or phone-assisted microchip database.
-It’s open all day, every day so you always keep your pet’s information current.
+This is key to remember since incorrect information is a key reason microchipped animals are not returned to their owners.

-Affordable.
 Unlike many medical procedures, this one is inexpensive.
-The cost ranges from $25 and $40, along with a small fee to enter your contact info into a database.
+The cost is about $40 and typically includes unlimited database updates with your contact information.
 Sometimes the fee is lower if it’s done with another procedure, like neutering or dental work.

-Go International.
-If you think you and your pup may at some point move abroad, ask your vet to insert the new international universal chip so it’s recognized by scanners abroad.
+If you think you and your pup may at some point move abroad, ask your vet to insert the international universal chip so it’s recognized by scanners abroad.

 For more info on microchipping, talk to your vet or check out frequently asked questions from the AMVA.